100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: Irish, Scottish

 The earliest forms of hereditary surnames in Scotland were the patronymic surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 Scottish patronymic names emerged as early as the mid-9th century.
 The patronyms were derived from a variety of given names that were of many different origins.
 The surname Kerr is derived from the Gaelic name O'Ciarain or O'Ceirin, which itself comes from the Gaelic word ciar, which means black or dark brown.

 The frequent translations of surnames from and into Gaelic, accounts for the multitude of spelling variations found in Scottish surnames.
 Furthermore, the spelling of surnames was rarely consistent because medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules.
 The different versions of a surname, such as the inclusion of the patronymic prefix "Mac", frequently indicated a religious or Clan affiliation, or even a division of the family.
 Moreover, a large number of foreign names were brought into Scotland, accelerating accentuating the alterations to various surnames.
 The name Kerr has also been spelled Kerr, Car, Carr, Ker, Cearr (Gaelic) and many more.

-First found in Lancashire, where one of the earliest records of a progenitor of the Clan was a John Ker, hunter, resident of Soonhope in 1190 AD.
+First found in Lancashire (located in northwest England and dates back to 1180), where one of the earliest records of a progenitor of the Clan was a John Ker, hunter, resident of Soonhope in 1190 AD.
 He is believed to have received a grant of land from the Crown and settled in the Border country of Scotland soon after the Norman invasion moved northwards.
 Within a century, two main branches evolved from two brothers, Ralph and John who lived near Jedburgh in c.
 1330.
-The Kerr's of Cessford were descended from Ralph, and the Kerrs of Ferniehurst were descended from John.
+They were both listed in the Roll of Battle Abbey as having descended from the Norman Karre.
+The Kerrs of Cessford were descended from Ralph, and the Kerrs of Ferniehurst were descended from John.

 This web page shows only a small excerpt of our Kerr research.
-Another 343 words (24 lines of text) covering the years 1130, 1205, 1264, 1296, 1350, 1553, 1609, 1606, 1570, 1650, 1616, 1578, 1654, 1570, 1650, 1675, 1605, 1675, 1615, 1684, 1680 and 1741 are included under the topic Early Kerr History in all our PDF Extended History products.
+Another 343 words (24 lines of text) covering the years 1130, 1205, 1264, 1296, 1350, 1553, 1609, 1606, 1570, 1650, 1616, 1578, 1654, 1570, 1650, 1675, 1605, 1675, 1615, 1684, 1624, 1690, 1680, 1741, 1600, 1797 and are included under the topic Early Kerr History in all our PDF Extended History products.

-Another 191 words (14 lines of text) are included under the topic Early Kerr Notables in all our PDF Extended History products.
+Another 211 words (15 lines of text) are included under the topic Early Kerr Notables in all our PDF Extended History products.

 Some of the Kerr family moved to Ireland, but this topic is not covered in this excerpt.
-Another 259 words (18 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 297 words (21 lines of text) about their life in Ireland is included in all our PDF Extended History products.